-Located just north of University Parkway, Palm Aire offers a mix of country club lifestyle and affordability It's centered
+Located just north of University Parkway, Palm Aire offers a mix of country club lifestyle and affordability.
+It’s centered around two championship golf courses and includes villas, condos, and single-family homes.

 Lido Key blends coastal charm with walkability and sophistication.
 It’s best known for its public beach, Lido Beach Resort, and its proximity to St. Armands Circle — Sarasota’s high-end shopping and dining destination.
 Housing includes waterfront condos, older beach cottages, and a growing number of luxury townhomes.
 It’s a favorite among snowbirds, vacationers, and locals who love being steps from both sand and nightlife.